SpaceTeam/llserver_ecui_houbolt/README.md

 or by setting the environment variable **ECUI_CONFIG_PATH**.
 The argument has priority over the environment variable.

+## CAN Protocol
+As many terms from the [CAN Protocol](https://github.com/SpaceTeam/can_houbolt) are also used to describe many functionalities in the llserver, it is recommended to read through this documentation first before you continue.

 ## The importance of States
 The llserver manages a hashmap filled with states which is called the **State Controller**.
 Basically every variable inside the system is represented